christianbradley/node-sourced/docs/TypeFactory.coffee.md

       sayHello: ()-> "Hi, I'm #{@name}"

-To register them with the factory, just pass them in as a hash with their names as the keys, using the [register] method:
+To register them with the factory, just pass them in as a hash with their names as the keys:

     factory.register User: User, Person: Person

-The factory should now know about the registered types, using [isRegistered]:
+The factory should now know about the registered types:

     assert factory.isRegistered 'User'
     assert factory.isRegistered 'Person'